ocelot81/ProxyLib/README.md

-## Library dedicated to Proxies/Roblox instance wrapping with extra support functions for metamethods
+## Library dedicated to Proxies/Metamethods & support for instance wrapping

 ### ⚠️ DISCLAIMER: Not fully compatible with stravants signal, use https://github.com/8ch32bit/MockSignal or another custom RBXScriptSignal with this library

 Current API:

 	-- Proxies --
-	ProxyLib.NewProxy(Methods : Table, HookMeta : boolean) -> Returns a plain userdata with supplied metamethods, returns a blank one if HookMeta is false)
+	ProxyLib.NewProxy(Methods : Table, HookMeta : boolean?) -> Returns a plain userdata with supplied metamethods, returns a blank one if HookMeta is false)
 	ProxyLib.Proxy() -> Blank proxified table (/w Event handling) ProxyLib.Proxify(Tab : Table, Metadata : Table?) -> Proxified table containing Tab with additional supplied metamethods ProxyLib.Deproxify(Obj : Userdata) -> Original table that was proxified (unless __metatable was filled in)